Resources

 Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time by Dava Sobel

-Navigation in the Age of Discovery, By Duane A. Cline
+Navigation in the Age of Discovery By Duane A. Cline

 Taking the Stars: Celestial Navigation from Argonauts to Astronauts by Peter Ifland